Analysis of High-dimensional Gaussian Labeled-unlabeled Mixture Model via Message-passing Algorithm: Formulation

-\subee The derivations of these AMP algorithms are deferred to \Rapp{AMP}.
+These order parameters enable us to compute many quantities of interest.
+For example, the MSE between the true parameter $\V{w}_0$ and the estimator $\hat{\V{w}}$ can be expressed by using the above overlap $k$ and the variance $v$ as

+It is also possible to track how MSE evolves along the algorithm steps from the SE-evaluated $k_t$ and $v_t$, which precisely corresponds to the MSE evolution computed from the BP or ABP algorithm.
 The AMP algorithm is essentially the same as the ABP one except for the computational cost, and hence SE again can fully characterize the AMP behavior in the large $N$ limit.
+In this way, SE provides a simple way to analyze the macroscopic dynamical behavior of the algorithms.